kubermatic/docs/content/kubeone/master/maintenance/manual_cluster_recovery.en.md

 ```

 After this is done, ensure that the `/etc/kubernetes` directory is empty on all
-control-plane instances.
+control plane instances.
 You can do that by SSH-ing to each instance and
 running:

 ```bash